Musical Director: David Pearce...

 On the 'orchestral side of life' David has played for the Hallé Orchestra, the London Pro-Arte and is regularly called upon to play for orchestras all around Europe.
 Notable performances include playing bass sackbut for Forum Sinfonietta in the south of France in Mozart's "Requiem".
 His highlights also include playing in the Opéra Comique, the Salle Pleyel and the Théâtre du Châtelet, Paris, for numerous performances of French orchestral repertoire, operas and operettas with Orchestre Ostinato as principal bass trombonist under the direction of highly acclaimed conductor, Jean-Luc Tingaud.

+As well as his conducting duties, David also arranges all the music and manages the day-to-day running of the orchestra.
 When asked why he wanted to form a wind orchestra, David says:

 "Through-out my teaching I'm asked so many times if I 'know of any groups in the area to play with?'
 I soon discovered that although there are many wonderful brass bands, big bands and a symphony orchestra, there is actually no wind orchestra that allows all wind players to join forces.
 I feel making musical opportunities for anyone is so important, and important for me to give something back.
 It not only allows like-minded people to come together to make music, but also establish long-lasting friendships."

 In his spare(!) time, David has a keen interest in photography and building and designing websites for musicians.